A classic combination.

 1 1/2 cups shredded sharp Cheddar cheese

 1. Roll the Pâte Brisée into a rough circle about 1/8 inch thick and transfer it into the mold or pie pan.
 Gently press it into the sides of the pan.
 Trim and crimp the edges so that they extend just slightly beyond the edges of the pan.

 2. Preheat the oven to 400 degrees.
 Carefully place a sheet of parchment over the pastry in the pan, and fill it with beans or pie weights, pressing and folding the paper gently around the sides to ensure a snug fit.
 Bake on a rimmed baking sheet on the middle oven rack for 9 minutes.

 3. Remove the parchment and beans, being very careful not to poke any holes in the pie crust.
-(You can discard the beans or save them for future pie baking.)
+(You can save the beans for future pie baking.
+See notes.)
 Place the uncovered pastry back into the oven on the rimmed sheet to cook for another 3-4 minutes, until it looks "set" and the edges are just starting to brown slightly.
 The center may be puffed up a bit, and will probably deflate over the next few minutes.
 (Don't try to help it deflate by piercing it with a fork or anything; this would create spaces for the quiche filling to leak through and burn later on.)
 Rest the quiche shell in its mold or pan on a rack until you are ready to fill it.

 4. Move the oven rack up one space from the middle position and turn the oven down to 375 degrees.
-Whisk the eggs in a large bowl with the milk, salt and pepper and set aside.
+Whisk the eggs in a large bowl with the milk, salt and pepper.

 6. Put the quiche back on the rimmed baking sheet and slide it into the oven.
 Baking time will vary depending on the depth of the ingredients in the crust, which can depend on the type of pie pan you are using.
-Here are the times we've found have worked in our kitchen:
+Here are the times I've found have worked in my kitchen: